Adamage/tutorials/feature_examples/tensorflow/pipelining_tf1/pipelining/README.md

     print("Unexpected stage count - check splits are valid")
 ```

-Note, stage count has to be power of 2.
+Note, stage count has to be a power of 2 if mapping each stage to a unique IPU
+(since we can only acquire IPUs in powers of 2).

 ```python